aviflax/resourceful/README.md

 # resourceful

-A Clojure library which provides a more concise and more RESTful alternative to [Compojure’s](https://github.com/weavejester/compojure) routes, in the form of the macro `resource` which a developer can use to declare a *resource*, as opposed to a *route*.
+A Clojure library which enhances [Compojure’s](https://github.com/weavejester/compojure) routes DSL by adding the macro `resource` which a developer can use to declare a *resource*, as opposed to a *route*.
+This allows the code for a Web API to use the native paradigm of the Web: resources.

 `resource` expands into a call to Compojure’s `routes`, so it can be used anywhere `routes` can be used.